aykevl/talks/2020-10-golab/notes.md

 So, how does TinyGo lower binary sizes so much?

-The first reason is the garbage collector.
-The main Go implementations use an advanced concurrent garbage collector that is well suited for desktop and server operating systems with virtual memory.
-Most microcontrollers however are single core and don't have virtual memory, so most of those benefits go away.
-Instead, TinyGo uses a textbook conservative mark/sweep implementation on most chips.
-It does not need to worry about growing or shrinking the heap as there is only one program running and it can use all remaining space.
-This garbage collector is very simple, but good enough for TinyGo and most importantly very small and simple.
+There are a few reasons to this, which I'll explain.
+In short, it's a smaller garbage collector, whole-program optimization, and a different way of doing package initialization.

+## Garbage collector

+Okay first the garbage collector.
+In Go, there is no explicit way of freeing memory.
+And while the specification is silent on this, in practice implementations will use a garbage collector.
+Most tracing garbage collectors work in two phases.
+The first phase marks all reachable objects as reachable.
+It looks at all global variables and the whole call stack of each goroutine, so each function that is currently running and all functions that will eventually be returned to.
+And then it continues marking all these variables recursively, so for example for each pointer, slice, map or channel it looks at the values they point to.
+The second phase goes through all the objects on the heap and frees all objects that were not marked in the previous phase.

+As you can imagine, this is quite expensive.
+If you'd have a naïve implementation, you'd need to stop all goroutines, do the scan, free all objets, and then resume all goroutines.
+This is called a stop-the-world, as the program is stopped entirely.
+The Go runtime is smarter than this.
+It does almost all of this in parallel and only very briefly stops each goroutine to scan its stack, but otherwise the program continues running.

+For TinyGo, this is much too complex: it costs a lot in code size to do this.
+It also doesn't need all this complexity.

+TinyGo uses a very simple implementation in which it simply continues allocating from the heap until it runs out of space, and then it runs the garbage collector.
+It can of course use all available memory as it is the only program that's running.
+No need to worry about swapping or an operating system that might kill the process when it runs out of memory.

+This garbage collector design is almost a copy of the garbage collector in MicroPython.
+The implementation is different but I decided to copy the design because I was already familiar with it.

+## Whole program optimization

-The second reason is whole-program optimization.
+Next up is whole program optimization.
 TinyGo compiles and optimizes a whole program at once.
+This means we can get all the benefits of link-time optimization, and some more.

+### interfaces

+One optimization allowed by this are much more efficient interfaces.

+Interface methods in Go are normally implemented in a way that's almost identical to C++ virtual methods.

+TinyGo however implements them in a very different way.
+Imagine you have code like is shown on the slide.

+TinyGo transforms the code to basically a type switch.
+This is only possible because it knows all the possible implementations of Stringer and just checks them all.

+#

+This might seem like it increases code size, however it also allows many optimizations.
+For example, it becomes possible to perform escape analysis across interface method calls, to reduce pressure on the garbage collector.
+It also allows inlining functions if there is only one caller.
+This means that if there is only one implementation of an interface, all interface method calls will be converted to direct calls, thus making interfaces less expensive.

-This means we can get all the benefits of link-time optimization.
-It is also very slow to compile for larger programs so I hope to get a more traditional LTO setup in place in the future which should keep most of the benefits of whole-program optimization while increasing compilation speed.
+Unfortunately, these kind of whole program optimizations are very slow to compile, especially for larger programs.
+Therefore, I hope to get a more traditional LTO setup in place in the future which should keep most of the benefits of whole-program optimization while increasing compilation speed.

-Another big reason is how TinyGo treats package initializers, that means globals and init functions.
-It tries to initialize them all at compile time instead of at runtime.
-For example, global map variables would normally be created and initialized at runtime, but in TinyGo this usually happens at compile time.
-The main benefit here is that if the map is never accessed, it is optimized away.
-This happens quite often, for example in a package that defines a global map but none of the functions that use the map are called.
+## package initializers

+The last optimization I'm going to talk about are package initializers.

+Say you have a global map like you can see here.
+You might expect this to be set at compile time, after all all the values are already known and the compiler could just dump a ready-made map in the binary.
+Unfortunately, this is not the case.

+#

+This is how the compiler sees it.
+As you can see, the map is not initialized at compile time but at runtime.
+There are technical reasons for this in the main Go toolchain, but for TinyGo this behavior is a big problem as this initialization code cannot be optimized away even if the map is never used.

+Therefore, TinyGo implements partial evaluation of package initializers.

+This means it tries to run all the initialization code at compile time, including map initializers.
+If it finds a function it cannot interpret at compile time (for example, if it uses some form of I/O) it runs this function at runtime.
+This is difficult to get right and I am aware of bugs in the current implementation, but it is maybe the biggest reason why TinyGo binaries can be so much smaller, therefore it is worth the investment.

 There are more optimizations but these are some of the main ones.